ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 """"""""""""""

 Incident field is an external field source producing a wave propagating inwards the simulation volume.
-The source is applied at a boundary of an axis-aligned box located inside the simulation area.
+The source is applied at a generating surface that is a boundary of an axis-aligned box located inside the simulation area.
 The implementation is based on the total field/scattered field formulation described in detail :ref:`here <model-TFSF>`.
-A user sets offsets of this box from global domain boundary in :ref:`incidentField.param <usage-params-core>`.
+A user defines positioning of this box in the total domain in :ref:`incidentField.param <usage-params-core>`.

-Each offset must cover at least the field absorber thickness along the boundary so that the generating surface is located in the internal area.
+The surface must be offset inwards relative to each boundary by at least the field absorber thickness along the boundary so that the generating surface is located in the internal area.
+An exception to this requirement is made for simulations using the moving window.
+Then the surface positions along window movement direction can be located outside of the initially simulated volume.
+In this case, parts of the surface located outside of the currently simulated volume are treated as if they had zero incident field and it is user's responsibility to apply a source matching such a case.

 For each of the generation planes ``XMin, XMax, YMin, YMax, ZMin, ZMax`` (the latter two for 3d) a user sets an incident profile, or a typelist of such profiles, to be applied.
 In case a typelist is used, the result is a sum of all profiles in the list.